01 of 05

 Alternatives to Mineral Spirits

 The Gamsol brand of odorless mineral spirits is popular with artists, however other brands are also fine to use.
 In addition to odorless mineral spirits, normal mineral spirits can also be used.
 The odor does evaporate after a while.
 Some people report using baby oil with this technique.
-I have not tried this, but I believe that excellent results can be achieved this way too.
+We have not tried this, but we believe that excellent results can be achieved this way too.

 Stamp Credit: Magenta StampsContinue to 2 of 5 below.